ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+he heart like songs of birds,
+Yet whose utterance prudence girds.
+Beautiful hands are those that do Work
+that is earnest, and brave, and true,
+Moment by moment the long day through.
+Beautiful feet are those that go On
+kindly ministries to and fro—= Down
+lowliest ways, if God wills it so.
+Beautiful shoulders are tliose that bear
+Ceaseless burdens of homely care With
+patient grace and daily prayer.
 Beautiful lives are those that bless ;
 Silent rivers of happiness, Whose hidden
 fountain but few may guess.
 Beautiful